Get support for KnpLabs/knpSsoPlugin

 Create a

-module in your application -
+knpSsoAuthmodule in your application -

 Create an

-as it can't be autoloaded by symfony)<?php require_once(sfConfig::get('sf_plugins_dir').'/knpSsoPlugin/modules/knpSsoAuth/lib/BaseknpSsoAuthActions.class.php'); class knpSsoAuthActions extends BaseknpSsoAuthActions { public function executeNewAction() { return $this->renderText('This is a new knpSsoAuth action.'); } }
+actions.class.phpfile in youractionsdirectory that inherit fromBaseknpSsoAuthActions(don't forget to include theBaseknpSsoAuthActionsas it can't be autoloaded by symfony)<?php require_once(sfConfig::get('sf_plugins_dir').'/knpSsoPlugin/modules/knpSsoAuth/lib/BaseknpSsoAuthActions.class.php'); class knpSsoAuthActions extends BaseknpSsoAuthActions { public function executeNewAction() { return $this->renderText('This is a new knpSsoAuth action.'); } }

-knpSsoSecurityUser
+knpSsoSecurityUser class

-object in your symfony application (because you changed the myUser
+This class inherits from the sfBasicSecurityUser class from symfony and is used for the user object in your symfony application (because you changed the myUser base class earlier).

-So, to access it, you can use the standard $this->getUser()
+So, to access it, you can use the standard $this->getUser() in your actions or $sf_user in your templates.

-adds some methods:
+knoSsoSecurityUser adds some methods:

 -